Designator Appended after/before Call Sign

 JI6KVR (IOTA JA) 10 islands yes yes

 This announcement first appeared on Feb 11, 2005 by JI3DST/JI3.
-"I" in "JI" stands for "Island."
-All examples extracted from J-Cluster are as follows.
-There is no regulations prohibiting these:
+The "I" in "JI" implies "Island."
+All examples extracted from "J-Cluster" and all JI3DST-blog's announcements are as follows.
+(There is no regulations prohibiting "/JI#" annoucement.)

 Examples of "/JI#"